rmaradia/playground/readme.md

 - **Prometheus:** [http://localhost:9090](http://localhost:9090)
 - **Grafana:** [http://localhost:3000](http://localhost:3000)
   - Default credentials: `admin` / `admin`

 #### Grafana Setup (Automated)
-- **Prometheus datasource** is automatically configured at `http://localhost:9090`.
-- **Node Exporter Full dashboard** (ID 1860) is automatically imported and available on first login.
+- Only `simple-dashboard.json` is provisioned and loaded automatically on Grafana startup.
+- To update the dashboard, replace or edit `grafana/simple-dashboard.json` and restart the Grafana container.
-- All dashboards and datasources are persisted in the `grafana/` directory and survive container restarts.
+- All dashboards and settings are persisted in the `grafana/` directory and survive container restarts.

-##### Customizing Dashboards and Datasources
-- To add or update dashboards, place JSON files in `grafana/provisioning/dashboards/`.
-- To add or update datasources, edit `grafana/provisioning/datasources/datasource.yaml`.
-- Changes require a Grafana container restart to take effect.

 ## Running Stress Tests